wevote/WeVoteReactNative/docs/working/WORKING_WITH_REACT_NATIVE_ROUTER_FLUX.md

 ## Navigating

-An early version of this app had a structure like this:
+An early version of this app had a structure like this (extracted from App.js):

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/WeVote%20Scenes.png" alt="alt text" width="600" >